NuGet/docs.microsoft.com-nuget/docs/create-packages/creating-a-package-dotnet-cli.md

 **Best practices for the package version:**

 - In general, set the version of the package to match the project (or assembly), though this is not strictly required.
 This is a simple matter when you limit a package to a single assembly.
 Overall, remember that NuGet itself deals with package versions when resolving dependencies, not assembly versions.
 - When using a non-standard version scheme, be sure to consider the NuGet versioning rules as explained in [Package versioning](../reference/package-versioning.md).

-> The following series of brief blog posts are also helpful to understand versioning:
+NuGet is mostly [semver 2 compliant](../reference/package-versioning#semantic-versioning-200).

+> For information on dependency resolution, see [Dependency resolution with PackageReference](../consume-packages/dependency-resolution#dependency-resolution-with-packagereference).
+For older information that may also be helpful to better understand versioning, see this series of blog posts.
 >
 > - [Part 1: Taking on DLL Hell](http://blog.davidebbo.com/2011/01/nuget-versioning-part-1-taking-on-dll.html)
 > - [Part 2: The core algorithm](http://blog.davidebbo.com/2011/01/nuget-versioning-part-2-core-algorithm.html)
 > - [Part 3: Unification via Binding Redirects](http://blog.davidebbo.com/2011/01/nuget-versioning-part-3-unification-via.html)

-## Include MSBuild props and targets in a package (Advanced)

-In some cases, you might want to add custom build targets or properties in projects that consume your package, such as running a custom tool or process during build.
-You can do this by placing files in the form `<package_id>.targets` or `<package_id>.props` (such as `Contoso.Utility.UsefulStuff.targets`) within the `\build` folder of the project.

-In the project file, use `<IncludeAssets>` or `<PrivateAssets>` and set the value to `build`.
-For more information, see [Controlling dependency assets](../consume-packages/package-references-in-project-files.md#controlling-dependency-assets) and [Additions to the csproj format](/dotnet/core/tools/csproj#additions).

-Files in the root `\build` folder are considered suitable for all target frameworks.
-To provide framework-specific files, first place them within appropriate subfolders, such as the following:

-    \build
-        \netstandard2.0
-            \Contoso.Utility.UsefulStuff.props
-            \Contoso.Utility.UsefulStuff.targets
-        \net462
-            \Contoso.Utility.UsefulStuff.props
-            \Contoso.Utility.UsefulStuff.targets

 ## Run the pack command